apantanella/go-fem/README.md

 ## Overview

-`go-fem` solves linear static structural problems via a layered architecture that mirrors OpenSees: materials → elements → domain → analysis.
+`go-fem` solves linear static and dynamic structural problems via a layered architecture that mirrors OpenSees: materials → elements → domain → analysis.
 Problems are defined programmatically through the Go API or submitted as JSON to the built-in HTTP server.

 **Key capabilities:**
 - 2D and 3D solid, truss, frame (Euler-Bernoulli and Timoshenko), shell, and spring/connector elements